terminalcommandnewsletter/everything-chatgpt/README.md

 ```

 ### User data
-This requires an access token (which seems to be the ~~Authorization cookie, along with other factors~~ Authorization header), so this cannot be accessed using your browser directly, but here's what we have when we make a request to `/backend-api/accounts/check/v4-2023-04-27` ~~(that URL's gonna be a regular pain to update)~~:
+This requires an access token passed through the `Authorization` header, so this cannot be accessed using your browser directly, but here's what we have when we make a request to `/backend-api/accounts/check/v4-2023-04-27` ~~(that URL's gonna be a regular pain to update)~~:

 ```
 accounts: (Object)